philipwalton/blog/articles/2016-06-22-learning-how-to-set-up-automated-cross-browser-javascript-unit-testing.md

 }
 ```

-Once `response.body.complete` is `true`, your tests have finished running, and you can loop through each job to report passes and failures.
+Once `response.body.complete` above is `true`, your tests have finished running, and you can loop through each job to report passes and failures.

 ### Accessing tests on localhost